CRISPR And Spit Might Be Keys To Faster, Cheaper, Easier Tests For The Coronavirus

 But do others agree?

 "The answer is maybe," says Benjamin tenOever, a virologist at the Icahn School of Medicine at Mount Sinai in New York City.
-He says yes, infection by the virus that causes COVID-19 results in different genes being up-regulated, compared to flu or other viruses.
+He says yes, infection by the virus that causes COVID-19 results in different genes being up-regulated, compared with flu or other viruses.
 He's just skeptical the technology exists to be able to detect those differences.

 "I'd say theoretically it is possible," tenOever says.
 "She's a very smart scientist.
 And so if she says she can do it, I would give her the benefit of the doubt."